-The site visits will begin with those grantees that are currently spending or have completed spending for that federal fiscal year (FFY).
+On-site Monitoring Visits will begin with those grantees that are currently spending or have completed spending for that federal fiscal year (FFY).
 Site visits may be combined when geographically convenient.
-There is a site visit checklist to assist in the completion of all required tasks.
+There is a financial and programmatic on-site monitoring checklist to assist in the completion of all required tasks.